Musical Instruments Museum, Belgium Travel Guide

 Cut down your travel time to Musical Instruments Museum and indulge in exceptional comfort and amenities by staying at these carefully selected, top-rated hotels.

-If a 4-star hotel is more your style, check out the chic Warwick Brussels, only 0.3 miles (0.4 km) from the museum.
+If a 4-star hotel is more your style, check out the chic Marivaux, only 0.8 miles (1.2 km) from the museum.
 Offering a perfect balance of elegance and comfort, this hotel features stylish rooms, high-quality amenities, and attentive service.
-One night at this hotel costs from 280 EUR per night.
+One night at this hotel costs from 114 EUR per night.

-For a delightful 3-star stay near Musical Instruments Museum, check out Motel One Brussels, located only 0.4 miles (0.7 km) from the attraction.
+For a delightful 3-star stay near Musical Instruments Museum, check out Bedford Hotel & Congress Centre, located only 0.5 miles (0.8 km) from the attraction.
 This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
-A stay at Motel One Brussels starts at approximately 161 EUR per night.
+A stay at Bedford Hotel & Congress Centre starts at approximately 70 EUR per night.

 Explore all your options below to find the perfect hotel near Musical Instruments Museum, or check out best places to stay in Brussels for more inspiration.